Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

 Configuring a Spot-Only Cluster (Not Recommended)¶

 You can configure a Spot-only cluster by choosing Spot Nodes when you create the cluster.
-This forces the Spot Instances Percentage to 100, meaning all the cluster nodes will be Spot instances, including the core nodes (the Master Node and the nodes comprising the Minimum Worker Nodes).
+This forces the Spot Instances Percentage to 100, meaning all the cluster nodes will be Spot instances, including the core nodes (the Coordinator Node and the nodes comprising the Minimum Worker Nodes).

 Causes for Poor Performance in a Spot-only Cluster¶

 100% Spot nodes configuration in a cluster can cause poor performance for these two main reasons:

 - If fallback to On-Demand is disabled, this greatly slows down upscaling and can even completely stop upscaling.
 So, you are running the workload on a very small cluster for a long time.